AaltoSciComp/scicomp-docs/triton/apps/sjupyter.rst

 .. note::

-   Now that Jupyterhub exists, this method of running Jupyter is not so important.
+   Now that :doc:`Triton Jupyterhub <jupyter>` exists, this method of running Jupyter is not so important.
 It is only needed if you need more resources than JupyterHub can provide.

 We provide a command ``sjupyter`` which automates launching your own notebooks in the Slurm queue.
+To use this, ``module load sjupyter``.
 This gives you more flexibility in choosing your nodes and resources than Jupyterhub, but also will after your and your department's Triton priority more because you are blocking others from using these resources.